 The 39th element in the periodic table is yttrium.
 The element of group-3 is yttrium and its symbol is ‘Y’.
 Yttrium is a d-block element.
 Therefore, the valence electrons of the yttrium element are determined differently.
-This article discussed in detail the valence electrons of yttrium.
+This article discusses in detail how to easily calculate the number of valence electrons in yttrium.
 Hopefully, after reading this article you will know in detail about this.

 How many protons and electrons does a yttrium atom have?